There is a rainbow of horse coat colors.

 One cream gene allele with a palomino will cause a further loss of pigment and turn a palomino color into a cremello color.
 Two copies cream gene alleles will turn a chestnut into a cremello.

-The Cremello horse has a beautiful cream color with a white mane and tail and no markings.
+The Cremello horse has a beautiful cream color with a white mane and tail and they can have white face and leg markings.

 Another trait of the Cremello horse is their pink skin and blue eyes.